Nuri1977/meetups-academind/README.md

-# Food order Application
+# Meetups

-This is project of Acedimind Udemy complete course on React.
+This is a project of Acedimind youtube tutorial on React https://www.youtube.com/watch?v=Dorf8i6lCuk.

 ![screenshot](./src/meetups.jpg)